 The anatomy of an effective event invitation email

-These four elements have biggest influence on whether or not your email gets opened and read.
+These four elements have the biggest influence on whether or not your email gets opened and read.

 Element #1: Subject line

 You want your event invitation subject line to be descriptive and provide the reader with a reason to open your message.
 You want to be ultra-specific, but brief.